Dunkin’ Franchise Costs: Estimated Initial Investment (Item 7, 2022 FDD)

 9. Opening Inventory: $8,000 to $20,000

 - Your initial inventory of merchandise and supplies needed for the operation of your Restaurant will include raw ingredients and products for resale, containers and other paper, plastic, or similar goods, maintenance and cleaning materials, office supplies, and miscellaneous materials and supplies.

 10. Miscellaneous Opening Costs: $9,500 to $70,000

-- Miscellaneous opening costs include pre-opening franchisee employee training payroll; utility deposits (e.g., gas, water, electricity, and telephone); petty cash (including cash register “Opening Banks”); distribution center refundable fees for Restaurants that receive distribution center deliveries; and miscellaneous expenses (interior landscaping plants, sound system, office supplies, licenses and permits, banking pre-opening costs, etc.).
+- The range includes costs for pre-opening franchisee employee training payroll; utility deposits (e.g., gas, water, electricity, and telephone); petty cash (including cash register “Opening Banks”); distribution center refundable fees for Restaurants that receive distribution center deliveries; and miscellaneous expenses (e.g., interior landscaping plants, sound system, office supplies, licenses, permits, and banking pre-opening costs).

 11. Uniforms: $400 to $1,200